elastic/integrations/packages/elastic_package_registry/docs/README.md

 This integration collects metrics from [Elastic Package Registry](https://github.com/elastic/package-registry).
 There is one data stream:

-- metrics: Telemetry data from the /metrics API.
+- metrics: Telemetry data from the `/metrics` endpoint.

 In order to enable this telemetry in your Elastic Package Registry instance, you must set the metrics address parameter.
 Or, as an alternative, set the environment variable